-The Temporary Foreign Worker Program (TFWP) is designed to help employers who cannot find qualified Canadian workers.
-The program permits eligible foreign workers to work in Canada for a limited period of time.
-To access the program, you must demonstrate that you cannot find Canadian workers to fill job openings.
+The Temporary Foreign Worker Program (TFWP) helps employers who cannot find qualified Canadian workers.
+The program allows eligible foreign workers to work in Canada for a limited time.
+To access the program, you must show that you cannot find Canadian workers to fill job openings.

-Take the time to thoroughly understand this program before you apply to hire temporary foreign workers.
+Take the time to thoroughly understand this program before you apply to hire a temporary foreign worker (TFW).
 Use the following information to make the best decisions for your workplace.

 Employer Rights and Responsibilities

 As an employer, you must comply with immigration processes and policies.
 You must also observe provincial employment, labour and safety requirements in your workplace.

 - Follow the requirements of Service Canada/ESDC and CIC.

 - Abide by the employment contract and terms of the Labour Market Impact Assessment (LMIA), including paying the typical wage rate.

 - Adhere to the criteria outlined in Canadian immigration regulations.

 - Follow all licensing and certification requirements outlined by the appropriate regulatory body.